Services Results About Writing MKT News Let's talk

 Microsoft Advertising added customer acquisition goals to Performance Max, plus deeper visibility into where spend is going and improved conversion measurement.
 This closes a gap with Google's PMax — you can now explicitly optimize Microsoft PMax for new customers rather than letting the algorithm chase whoever converts cheapest.
 If you're running Microsoft PMax (or have been avoiding it because of limited controls), revisit it.
 The acquisition goal alone makes it viable for prospecting budgets.

-April 2, 2026
+April 2, 2026 4 stories

 Google Ads experiments now auto-apply winning variants — check your settings today